robbenz/dia_plugs/woocommerce-delivery-notes/readme.txt

 == Description ==

+= Announcement: TYCHE SOFTWARES TEAM HAS TAKEN OVER THE OWNERSHIP & DEVELOPMENT OF THIS PLUGIN.
+THE ORIGINAL AUTHOR OF THIS PLUGIN IS TRIGGVY GUNDERSON. =

-You can print out invoices and delivery notes for the [WooCommerce](http://wordpress.org/plugins/woocommerce/) orders.
+You can print out invoices and delivery notes for the WooCommerce orders.
 You can also edit the Company/Shop name, Company/Shop postal address and also add personal notes, conditions/policies (like a refund policy) and a footer imprint.

 The plugin adds a new side panel on the order page to allow shop administrators to print out the invoice or delivery note.
 Registered customers can also print their order with a button that is added to the order screen.

 = Features =